Kantar Emor’s pre-election polls were accurate

 Since January Kantar Emor conducted election survey every week (in cooperation with Estonian Public Broadcasting).
 The latest election survey was conducted from February 28 to March 2.
 In February there were 4 survey waves and altogether 6278 citizens in the age of 18-84 years answered.
 One third of the respondents answered by phone and two thirds online.
 When presenting the results, Kantar Emor removed the “can’t say” respondents, which makes the rating percentages of political parties comparable to the results of the parliament elections.
 For example in last week’s survey, a fifth of the respondents indicated that they could not say a preference.

-Juhataja, Kantar Emor
+Juhtekspert, Kantar Emor